 With Halloween and Thanksgiving behind us and the December holiday season rapidly approaching, now is the time to be engaged and mindful about maintaining your current weight.
 Here are some of our best tips for staying at your current weight while heading into the New Year.

 Mindful Food Consumption.
 The holiday party season is under way.
 Try eating a later lunch or snacking before the party so you are not starving upon arrival.
 High protein diets are associated with increased satiety so incorporating proteins during the holiday season is always a smart choice.
 Some of our favorite non-animal based proteins include quinoa, beans and lentils.
 If you chose to select some animal-based proteins during the holidays, stick to leaner meats such as turkey, grilled chicken and filet mignon.
-Consuming holiday desserts doesn't have to be dangerous; try sticking to the desserts that don’t have added sugars or just sample the desserts you’re craving.
+Consuming holiday desserts doesn't have to be dangerous; try sticking to the desserts that don’t have added refined sugars or just sample the desserts you’re craving.
 The quicker we consume food, the less time our brain has to react to the body’s fullness, so eat slowly and allow 20 minutes in between courses.